Frequently Asked Questions

 Our local riding club puts on several shows each year.
 Are the participants covered under our club’s liability policy?

-The club would need to declare the show on their policy as a public event day.
-However, most liability policies exclude participants while they are in competition.
+While the club would need to declare the show on their policy as a public event day, most liability policies exclude participants while they are in competition.
+Officers and directors are not covered either.
+A separate policy would have to be applied.

-This creates a Workers’ Compensation issue.
+Yes, this creates a Worker’s Compensation issue.
 In order to be properly insured, the boarding stable would need to have Workman’s Compensation.
 Even though there is no money being exchanged, the trade has a value and would be considered remuneration.
 The same would be true for a person receiving a place to live for cleaning stalls, or doing other jobs around the ranch.
-You would need to declare the value of the board or rent on your payroll report.
+You would need to declare the value of the board or rent on your payroll reports.